RedisLabs/redislabs-docs/content/rc/quick-setup.md

 1. Click **Activate**.

 The database is in "Pending" status.
-When the databases is created, you can see the database settings, including:
+When the database is created, you can see the database settings, including:

 - Endpoint - The address you use to connect to the database
 - Redis Password - The password you must use in your application connections to authenticate with the database

-To add more databases,
+To add more databases:

 1. Go to **Databases**.
 1. Click on your subscription in the list of subscriptions.